 With the help of state-of-the-art video mapping technology and floor-to-ceiling digital projections, visitors can step into more than 300 of the artist’s sketches, drawings and paintings.

 As well as a 20,000 square foot light and sound spectacular, the exhibition includes a VR experience which guides the viewer through a day in the life of the artist and shares the inspiration behind some of his most famous works including Vincent’s Bedroom at Arles and Starry Night Over The Rhone River.

 Van Gogh: The Immersive Experience takes place from 9 April until 4 September at Propyard, a 2,700 square metre space in St Philips Marsh, East Bristol.
 The venue is a former MOD torpedo testing factory that has been transformed into a fully-accessible centre for art, music, food and collaboration.
-We visited when it first opened and it’s a brilliant space.

 Tickets are on sale here with prices starting from £16 for adults and £9.50 for children.

 The moment we walked into ‘Van Gogh: The immersive experience’ at last night’s launch in #Bristol 🌻— Nina🇫🇷 & Dan🇬🇧 in Bristol 🇺🇦 (@LStyleDistrict) April 9, 2022

 Stunning and spectacular! 😍

 It’s at @propyardbristol until September. @WeArePlaster @VanGoghExp @fever_uk @VisitBristol @VanGoghExpo #VisitBristol #VanGogh pic.twitter.com/5KKLOytrgc

 Presented by Bristol Light Festival and delivered by Bristol City Centre BID, Luminarium is a fully accessible, multi-sensory pop-up coming to College Green in Bristol on 4 – 14 August.